 Pets are dropped off at 8 am on their scheduled surgery day and picked up the same evening with post operative instructions.
 Come by to make an appointment or call (828) 464-8878 during business hours, Monday through Saturday from 11 a.m. to 6 p.m.

 HSCC and Foothills Spay/Neuter Clinic services are available to any member of the public and are not limited to residents of Catawba County.

 Tickets are $14 and are available at the Theatre box office in person or by phone at (828) 328-2283, Tuesday through Saturday from 12-5.
+The production is rated R for adult situations.
 Online ticketing is available through the Theatre website at www.hickorytheatre.org.

 HCT is a Funded Affiliate of the United Arts Council of Catawba County.
 The Lion in Winter is produced by Robert Abbey, Inc. and Dr. Delores Hammer, DDS.